nilearn/nilearn/doc/glm/glm_intro.rst

 fMRI data modelling
 -------------------

-One way to analyze times series consists in comparing them to a *model* built from our knowledge of the events that occurred during the functional session.
+One way to analyze times series consists in comparing them to a *model* built from our knowledge of the events that occurred during the functional run.
 Events can correspond to actions of the participant (e.g. button presses), presentations of sensory stimui (e.g. sound, images), or hypothesized internal processes (e.g. memorization of a stimulus), ...

 .. figure:: ../images/stimulation-time-diagram.png